vitay/deeprl/document.md

 From this equation, $\gamma$ and $\lambda$ seem to play a relatively similar role, but remember that $\gamma$ is also used in the TD error, so they control different aspects of learning.
 The drawback of this approach is that the future transitions at $t'>t$ and their respective TD errors must be known when updating the transition, so this prevents online learning (the episode must be terminated to apply the updates).

 * The *backward view* considers that the TD error made at time $t$ is sent backwards in time to all transitions previously executed.
-The easiest wayto implement this is to update an eligibility trace $e(s,a)$ for each possible transition, which is incremented every time a transition is visited and otherwise decays exponentially with a speed controlled by $\lambda$:
+The easiest way to implement this is to update an eligibility trace $e(s,a)$ for each possible transition, which is incremented every time a transition is visited and otherwise decays exponentially with a speed controlled by $\lambda$:

 $$
     e(s, a) = \begin{cases} e(s, a) + 1 \quad \text{if} \quad s=s_t \quad \text{and} \quad a=a_t \\